MicrosoftDocs/Hololens/hololens/hololens-insider.md

 > [!NOTE]
 > UI during the update process is not supported.
 So the ShowPrompt option on [this page](https://docs.microsoft.com/windows/msix/app-installer/update-settings) and related options are not supported.

+#### Updates
+Updates can be configured for this method as well, so even though the user is not installing via the Microsoft Store they can still receive updates.
+Updates can be configured to be based on app lauch or scheduled.
+To read more about how to set this up [visit this page](https://docs.microsoft.com/windows/msix/app-installer/update-settings).

 ### HoloLens Policies
 New mixed reality policies have been created for HoloLens 2 devices on builds 19041.1349+.
 New controllable settings include: setting brightness, setting volume, disabling audio recording in mixed reality captures, setting when diagnostics can be collected, and AAD group membership cache.